Greetings.

 More playful than some of the other songs, Lighting Cues follows a sort of fantasy that the person loved decides to stay, rather than leaving.
 Initially, the singer is captivated by the wish of the fantasy, asking “where did that love go, or was it ever here?”.
 After deciding to sit back and watch from the pews of a broadway theatre, the song bleeds into a separate number, when the singer pleads one last time that that person does not leave.

-This was one of my favorites to write.
+This was my favorite to write.

 In The End